lambdaclass/buzzconf/README.md

 ## Call for Presentations

 BuzzConf is a conference thats explores the new horizons in computer science such as functional programming, distributed systems, big data, machine learning and other interdisciplinary areas and brings them to a bigger audience.

-The conference will take place between the last week of April and the first week of May 2018 in Buenos Aires, Argentina.
+The conference will take place between the **last week of April and the first week of May 2018 in Buenos Aires, Argentina**.
 The exact date will be confirmed shortly.

 Areas of particular interest to the conference include:
 - programming languages